balancer/code-review/rate-providers/sUSXRateProvider.md

         - [ethereum:0x145c79A1F0e1Ad5ad7fC8d99548a02A07B24F8FD](https://etherscan.io/address/0x145c79A1F0e1Ad5ad7fC8d99548a02A07B24F8FD)
         #### Oracle on arbitrum (3/5)
         - [arbitrum:0x9d82033BB36217B44567edC635bE926f74D1b76f](https://arbiscan.io/address/0x9d82033BB36217B44567edC635bE926f74D1b76f)
     - any protections?
 YES: the new rate is based on a `_newUsr` value being pushed to the `usrConfigs` array, which is being read during the rate computation.
-The values are pushed as part of the permission call to `_addNewUsrConfig`.
+The values are pushed as part of the permissioned call to `_addNewUsrConfig`.
 Various checks are in place to ensure resulting rates are bound to certain increasing/decreasing threshold levels.
 This includes:
         - New epoch start times needing to be equal to or greater then the current block.timestamp
         - new epoch start time needing to be greater or equal than the last epoch end time
         - and `newUsr >= MIN_USR && _newUsr <= MAX_USR` as a requirement.